kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Here's a line by line explanation:
+Here's a line-by-line explanation of the code above:

-1. A `CNMutableContact` object is created.
-The initializer takes no arguments.
+1. You create an instance of `CNMutableContact` with no arguments.
-2. The contact's properties are updated from the equivalent properties of the `Friend`.
+2. Next, you update the contact's properties from the equivalent properties of the `Friend` instance.
 3. `emailAddresses` is an array of `CNLabeledValue` objects.
-This means that each email address also has a label to go with it.
-There are many labels that can be found in the Contacts documentation, here you're using `CNLabelWork`.
+This means each email address has a corresponding label.
+There are many types of labels available for contacts, but in this case you're sticking with `CNLabelWork`.
-4. If the `Friend` has a profile picture, you set the contact's image data to the profile picture's JPEG representation.
+4. If the `Friend` has a profile picture, set the contact's image data to the profile picture's JPEG representation.
-5. Return an immutable copy of the contact.
+5. Finally, return an immutable copy of the contact.

 > **Note**: `CNMutableContact` is the mutable counterpart of `CNContact`.
-While the properties of a `CNContact` are read-only, the properties of a `CNMutableContact` can be changed.
-For this reason, you create a mutable contact, set its properties, then return an immutable copy when you're done.
-It's important to note that `CNContact` is thread-safe (like most immutable objects), and `CNMutableContact` is not.
+While the properties of `CNContact` are read-only, the properties of `CNMutableContact` can be changed.
+For this reason, you create a mutable contact, set its properties, then return an immutable copy when done.
+Note that `CNContact`, like most immutable objects, is thread-safe, while `CNMutableContact` is not.

-Now that you have implemented this method, you can convert any `Friend` to a `CNContact`.
+With this method implemented, you can convert any `Friend` to a `CNContact`.
+Now that you can convert from one type to another, you can move on to displaying the contact.

 [Editor: should a "Mission Accomplished" meme go here?]

-### Showing the Contact Info
+### Showing the Contact's Information

-Switch over to **FriendsViewController.swift** and add the following extension to the bottom of the file:
+Switch to **FriendsViewController.swift** and add the following extension to the bottom of the file:

 ```swift
 //MARK: UITableViewDelegate